Playa del Carmen: Riviera Maya's Expat Paradise Meets Tourist Invasion | CoraTravels

 Getting around

 Walking 5th Avenue: Pedestrian main street, locals walk or bike when staying central, tourist crowds require patience navigating selfie-takers.
 Colectivos (Shared Vans): Cheap transport to Tulum, Cancún, cenotes - locals use religiously, €1-3 rides, frequent departures from highway.
 Rental Cars: Freedom to explore cenotes and ruins, locals rent for road trips, parking near beach expensive and difficult.
 Taxis: Expensive and often try to overcharge, locals negotiate or use apps, fixed-rate cartels control certain areas.
 Uber (Limited): Not officially allowed but exists, locals use when available, traditional taxi mafia fights app-based competition.
-ADO Buses: Long-distance comfortable buses, locals travel to Cancún airport or other cities, reliable and affordable.
+ADO Buses: Long-distance comfortable buses, locals travel to Cancún airport or other cities, reliable and affordable connection to the resort zone.
 Bicycles: Flat terrain ideal for cycling, locals bike to beach and around town, rental shops everywhere, bike theft concern.
 Cozumel Ferry: Connects to island daily, locals commute for work or tourism, 45-minute crossing, check schedules for weather cancellations.

 Pricing guide